Ken Blaiklock: Career

 Blaiklock's Antarctic career began in 1947 at Stonington Island under Sir Vivian Fuchs.
 From 1952 to 1954 he was employed as a surveyor at Base D, Hope Bay, in the Falkland Islands Dependencies.
 In 1955 he served on the MV Norsel as a surveyor and helping to set up two bases on the Graham Land Peninsula.

 From 1956 to 1958, Blaiklock was part of Vivian Fuchs's Commonwealth Trans-Antarctic Expedition that completed the first overland crossing of Antarctica.
 He was leader of the advance party which set up Shackleton Base and then he was part of the crossing party during which, with Jon Stephenson, they drove dog teams to the South Pole for the first time since Amundsen.
 Blaiklock completed the Antarctic crossing by reaching Scott Base aboard the Sno-Cat "County of Kent".

 From 1959 to 1961, Blaiklock joined the second Belgian Antarctic Expedition with Captain Bastin which failed to reach the South Pole.
 In 1965 he worked for the British Antarctic Survey on Adelaide Island and on the Antarctic Peninsula.
 He did more survey work in the Antarctic and for Decca in the North Sea before retiring in 1996.

+Blaiklock died of pneumonia and bowel cancer on 20 September 2020.